wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-dsc-onboarding.md

 ## Certificate expiration and reregistration

 After registering, each node automatically negotiates a unique certificate for authentication that expires after one year.
-Currently, the PowerShell DSC registration protocol cannot automatically renew certificates when they are nearing expiration, so you need to reregister the nodes after a year’s time.
+Currently, the PowerShell DSC registration protocol cannot automatically renew certificates when they are nearing expiration, so you need to reregister the nodes after a year's time.
 Before reregistering, ensure that each node is running Windows Management Framework 5.0 RTM.
-If a node’s authentication certificate expires, and the node is not reregistered, the node will be unable to communicate with Azure Automation and will be marked ‘Unresponsive.’
+If a node's authentication certificate expires, and the node is not reregistered, the node will be unable to communicate with Azure Automation and will be marked 'Unresponsive.'
 Reregistration is performed in the same way you registered the node initially.
 Reregistration performed 90 days or less from the certificate expiration time, or at any point after the certificate expiration time, will result in a new certificate being generated and used.

 ## Related Articles
 * [Azure Automation DSC overview](/documentation/articles/automation-dsc-overview)